 While these five principles have formed the core of the company’s brand, there has also been a renewed focus within the business on sourcing unique solutions to meet client demands.

 For Jeremy, this has meant translating the main principles of the company strategy into every area the business works in.

 ‘When developing policy documents and procedures etc, it is essential for us to reference back to core information such as vision, brand and strategic plans,’ said Jeremy.

-'This reference allows key words, statements and or direction in the development of the procedures to reinforce, compliment and strengthen the big picture and aspirational desires of both the organisation and individual workers.'
+‘This reference allows keywords, statements and or direction in the development of the procedures to reinforce, complement and strengthen the big picture and aspirational desires of both the organisation and individual workers.’

 This focus then filters down to every stage of the organisation, especially when it comes to organisational goal setting and even the way meetings are conducted.

 The Results: Effective alignment of goals and processes

 ‘TEC gives you an opportunity to stop, lift your eyesight a bit and consider the longer term possibilities.’